 None of these mean you can’t get dental implants, it just means we have to be more cautious and may require additional procedures.
 In addition, if you don’t have enough bone mass to support them, a bone graft may be necessary to provide support for the implant.

-If you would like to learn whether dental implants are right for your smile reconstruction, please call 201-546-8512 or email the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry today for an appointment with a New Jersey implant dentist.
+If you would like to learn whether dental implants are right for your smile reconstruction, please call (201) 343-4044 or email River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry today for an appointment.